agodhani/sm-business-web-builder/development_documentation/project_overview.md

 Phase 1 generates a single-page site, but it should not force a fixed list of visual section types.

-The page plan can still describe likely content areas, such as:
+The deterministic generation context can describe likely content areas, such as:

 - `hero`
 - `services`